justin13888/guide/scripts/import-courses/README.md

 ### 4. Handle restrictions

-- **Level requirements**: "Level at least 2A" → store in separate `courseLevelRequirements` table
-- **Program restrictions**: "Honours Math students only" → store in separate `courseProgramRestrictions` table
+- **Program restrictions**: "Level at least 2A Honours Math students only" → store in `courseProgramRestrictions` table

 **Output**: Structured data ready for database insertion.